Holding Park

 • five-acre site

-• houses the Wake Forest Community House
+• home to Wake Forest Community House

-• site of Holding Park Aquatic Center
+• home of Holding Park Aquatic Center

-• inclusive playground coming in 2023!
+• inclusive playground

 • rain garden